 - Before using any of your sex toys, make sure they are clean.
 The last thing you want is an infection, especially while pregnant.
 So before breaking out your vibrator, wash your toys in warm, soapy water.

 - Take your time while masturbating so you get a feel for what you like.
 Because of the extra blood flow, your genitals may be supersensitive.
 Techniques that may have turned you on before may not work now.
-Don't feel discouraged if things take a little while to build up but instead use that time to explore your body and see what works for you.
+Don't feel discouraged if things take a little while to build up, instead use that time to explore your body and see what works for you.

-- This is not something that happens for all pregnant people, but masturbating may help ease discomfort.
+- This is not something that happens to all pregnant people, but masturbating may help ease discomfort.
 Some women have reported that having a big O reduced their aches and pains, especially in their feet.
 Is it foolproof?
 No. But it could be worth a shot, right?

 As far as the best masturbation positions during pregnancy, that's also entirely up to you and what feels most comfortable.
 One exception?
 If your doctor tells you to avoid spending long periods of time lying on your back.
 In that case, try it while on your side or seated.
 And if lying on your back is your masturbation position of choice, now's the time to experiment with finding something new.
 But most importantly (after staying safe, of course), do what you need to do (within reason) to get off.